Rita Ora Almost Suffers A Nip Slip While Showing Off Her Ample Cleavage

 Rita Ora’s Snapchat video was a tease for her latest shoot

 Rita also posted the Snapchat video as part of promotional content for the Italian lingerie brand.
-However, she seemed to be doing a good job and the video definitely created a lot of anticipation towards seeing more of her curves once the photos are published.
+However, she seemed to be doing a good job, and the video definitely created a lot of anticipation towards seeing more of her curves once the photos are published.
 The 26-year-old also made sure that she shared close ups of her boobs so that she could keep her fans excited.
 She also had a blue towel on her shoulders.

 The video also shows her going to work while accompanied by her cute puppy to keep her on her toes.
 The dog comfortably traveled in her handbag and was clad in a small pink jacket.
 The artist later changed into a different outfit, this time multi-colored lingerie which she showed off in a selfie which she also shared on Snapchat.
 The selfie featured her tantalizing cleavage once again as well as her spectacular curves.

-Rita has always had positive remarks about the Italian lingerie brand especially coz of its unconventional nature.
+Rita has always had positive remarks about the Italian lingerie brand especially because of its unconventional nature.
 The former X Factor judge officially became an ambassador for the brand in 2016.

 “I immediately loved the Tezenis team’s energy, their emphasis on fashion trends, the free-spirited creations, and the young age of the people I worked with, plus unmistakable Italian style,” Ora stated.

 She further added that the main reason behind her teaming up with Tezenis was because she had a great relationship with the brand.
-The 26 –year-old beauty is currently working on a capsule collection for the Italian lingerie firm and she claims that she was inspired by their music and partying culture.
+The 26-year-old beauty is currently working on a capsule collection for the Italian lingerie firm, and she claims that she was inspired by their music and partying culture.

 A photo posted by Rita Ora (@ritaora) on